Pros and Cons for 2021

-For example, let’s say you bet $10 on the Dallas Cowboys (-3) against the Jacksonville Jaguars (+3).
+Here’s a points betting example: Let's say you bet $10 on the Dallas Cowboys (-3) against the Jacksonville Jaguars (+3).
 If Dallas wins 24-20, you covered the spread and won by one point.
-This means you multiply your $10 wager by one, for a total win of $10.
+To calculate your winnings, you multiply your $10 wager by one for a total win of $10.
 If Dallas wins 26-20, you covered the spread and won by three points.
-This means you multiply your $10 wager by three, for a total win of $30.
-If Dallas loses 17-20, then you lost the spread by six points (the three Jacksonville won by plus the three Dallas was favored by).
-This means you multiply your $10 wager by six, for a total loss of $60.
+Multiply your $10 wager by three, and that gets you a $30 total win.
+Let’s say Dallas loses 17-20.
+That means you lost the spread by six points (the three Jacksonville won by plus the three Dallas was favored by).
+Therefore, your $10 wager is multiplied by six and results in a $60 total loss.

 There are caps on each sport/market.
 Some markets may have a win/loss multiplier of up to 250X, while other markets can be capped at 10X.